stefan-ernst/storymapping-site/docs/troubleshooting.md

 3. You entered an invalid value for the field.
 Story Mapping app will try to cast any value to a number but this can fail.

-### I can't find Story Mapping App in the project sidebar
+### I can't find Story Mapping App in the project sidebar (Free Edition)

-Currently only Software Projects are supported.
+Currently only Software Projects are supported in the free edition (the Pro edition supports all project types).
 You won't find the Sidebar item in Business or Jira Service Management projects.

 Additionally, you need "Edit Issues" permission in the project in order to use the story mapping features.